apuex/mdd4j/README.md

 - adding/removing, or changing object/field names is not easy. refactorying tools are good, but not enough, because they are implemented in different languages/tools. i.e field names in rdbms table columns vs json vs java object. if a weak type/dynamic programming language is used, that would be a nightmare.
 - application behavior also penertrating all these layers.
-- functional requirements share common paradim, just different in terms object/field name/count.
+- functional requirements share common paradim, just different in terms of object/field name/count.